-"Swing he certainly can and does" - Dan Huff in The Western Way
+"Swing he certainly can and does" - Rick Huff in Best Of The West - Western Way Magazine

-"A desert original, borderlands writer and showman - In every context you care to take these claims, I assure you this guy does not lie!!" - Dan Huff in The Western Way
+"A desert original, borderlands writer and showman - In every context you care to take these claims, I assure you this guy does not lie!!" - Rick Huff in Best Of The West - Western Way Magazine

 "Big horns and cool vocals" rocknworld.com - Gary Schwind